 Glare: Most people don’t like looking at a surface that has a lot of glare but reflected light from a shiny surface is particularly uncomfortable for some children who are visually impaired.
 Try to eliminate or minimize glare on the screen of your television set, table surfaces, and pages of books by experimenting with nearby lamps to figure out where they can be set to create the least amount of glare.
 Because light is the source of glare, adjustable window coverings can also be useful during the day.
 Using a dark placemat or tablecloth on high gloss finished tables can reduce the glare on the table’s surface.

 Think about contrast in cabinets and drawers too.
 Shelf liners and placemats can be used to increase contrast.
-If you put your child’s food in a bowl or on a plate that contrasts sharply with the food, it will be easier for her to see what she’s eating.
+If you put your child’s food in a bowl or on a plate that contrasts sharply with the food, it will be easier to see what they are eating.
 For example, beige-colored cereal in a dark bowl may be more visible than in a beige bowl.
 Here are some examples from VisionAware of how contrast can make your home safer and more accessible for your child:

 Clutter: When objects on a shelf or counter top are crowded close together, it’s hard for anyone to pick out one specific item.
 For a visually impaired child, it can be a difficult task.
 Avoid letting clutter accumulate on bathroom shelves, kitchen counters, the table next to your child’s bed, or the top of her dresser.
 Consider putting some space between items on shelves so they can more easily be seen.